PITTSBURGH CHILD GUIDANCE FOUNDATION HISTORY

-The legacy of the Pittsburgh Child Guidance Foundation (PCGF) is one of a small, hard-working and thoughtful grant maker which has consistently evolving to create the strongest possible impact on the lives of the region’s most vulnerable children.
+The legacy of the Pittsburgh Child Guidance Foundation (PCGF) is one of a small, hard-working and thoughtful grant maker which is consistently evolving to create the strongest possible impact on the lives of the region’s most vulnerable children.

 The Foundation was established in 1982 as the successor to the Pittsburgh Child Guidance Center (PCGC).
 The Center was founded in 1931 to provide psychiatric services to children and their families, train mental health professionals, conduct research and promote mental wellness in the community.
 The Foundation upholds its founding tradition directing resources and advocacy to the support of children’s mental health and wellbeing, enabling them to grow into healthy, well-adjusted, functioning adults.

 From Clinic to Foundation

 On January 1, 1982, PCGC transferred its clinical services to Western Psychiatric Institute and Clinic and began operating as a Foundation.
 In the early years, the Foundation discovered ways to have an impact with limited resources, and primarily funded proposals that supported research or services to children with diagnosable, severe emotional disturbances.
 While grant sizes varied, the focus remained on mental health of children 18 years and younger residing in the seven counties of western Pennsylvania that had been served by the Center.

 Foundation Takes Shape

 In 1987, the identity of the Foundation began to crystalize.
 The sale of its Oakland facility on DeSoto Street to the University of Pittsburgh significantly increased PCGF’s endowment.
 With these changes, the Board of Trustees engaged in a long-range planning process that led to a revision in the structure of its grantmaking.
 Two-thirds of the Foundation’s distribution was to fund multi-year program grants while the remaining one-third would provide small awards to applicants who identified needs and requested support.
 This new grant making strategy defined the Foundation for the next decade.

 Focus on Prevention